saadamir1/nestjs-pg-crud/README.md

   -d '{"name": "New York", "description": "The Big Apple"}'
 ```

+### API Documentation

+Interactive Swagger documentation is available at `http://localhost:3000/api` where you can:

+- View all available endpoints
+- Test API calls directly from the browser
+- See request/response schemas
+- Authenticate with JWT tokens

 ### Frontend Test Interface

 Open `frontend-test.html` in your browser for a basic HTML interface to test the API endpoints.